 Male Crested Geckos should never be housed together.
 Males can be territorial, and fighting can occur which can harm, and potentially kill your geckos.
 Females can be housed together but they should be very close to the same size, and make sure to add additional food dishes and have a lot of foliage and climbing surfaces so they can escape each other and are not fighting for the same spots in the cage.
 FEMALES CAN STILL FIGHT!
 Please be aware of this!
 Err on the side of caution and house all animals separate Although Crested Geckos are known to be very docile, you still must always keep an eye out for any fighting, territorial behaviour, bullying and overall behaviour that could be dangerous to other geckos being housed in the same enclosure.

 Crested Geckos require moderate to high humidity, between 55-70%.
 If there are problems with humidity it will lead to difficulty in shedding, and dehydration if the humidity is too low.
 Humidity that is too high consistently can cause skin infections, as well as respiratory infections.
-It is imperative that they shed completely, especially around the toes and tail tip so there is no build up of excess skin because this can be painful for them and even result in the loss of toes due to lack of blood flow.
+It is imperative that they shed completely, especially around the toes and tail tip so there is no build-up of excess skin because this can be painful for them and even result in the loss of toes due to lack of blood flow.
 The best way to maintain proper humidity is to mist twice a day.
 Do one heavy misting at night time, as this is when they are the most active, and one lighter misting in the morning before heading off to work/school.
 It is important that the enclosure dries out during the day before the next misting.
 Too much humidity and moisture is can be just as harmful as not enough.
+Depending on your home and climate, you may need to mist or less.

 These Geckos do not require any additional lighting because they are nocturnal.
 However, if you feel the need to use a UVB light, or if you are using a live planted enclosure it won’t hurt them, just ensure that the light doesn’t produce too much heat and ensure the gecko is able to escape to an area in their enclosure that is dark.
 Also ensure that there is ambient room lighting in the room the Gecko is located in, in order to promote a proper photo-period.